5–8pm, Friday 25 October 2019

 This event is organised in collaboration with TORCH (The Oxford Research Centre in the Humanities) as part of the Humanities Cultural Programme.

-General entry is free, but booking is required to guarantee entry.
+General entry was free, but booking was required to guarantee entry.

 Bite-Sized Talks with TORCH

 - An introduction to Last Supper in Pompeii

 - Gorgons, Gods and Gladiators: How to decorate a Pompeian wall

 - Supping and Sacrificing in Pompeii's Gardens

 - The Meaning of Carpe Diem

 - Discovering the Identity of Plants in Art